robsonalvesdevbr/orangotango/README.md

 **Orangotango** is a hotel reservation system that utilizes a modern and scalable microservices architecture.

 This project was developed as part of my postgraduate studies in Software Architecture.
-Click [here](https://github.com/wesleycosta/orangotango/blob/main/docs/projeto_aplicado_xp.pdf) to view the complete project documentation.
+Click [here](https://www.youtube.com/watch?v=LYacciOXmLs) to watch the pitch presentation of the project.

 ## Summary